whichjdk/whichjdk.com/README.md

 There are plenty of Java™ Development Kits (JDK) distributions available.
 Pretty much all of them build on the source code of the [OpenJDK](https://openjdk.java.net).
-The distributions differ in licences, commercial support, supported platforms and installation packages, and update frequency.
+The distributions differ in licences, commercial support, supported platforms, and update frequency.

 ## TL;DR

-In most cases, use the latest [Adoptium Eclipse Temurin OpenJDK LTS version](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot) for your platform architecture (which usually is `x64`).
+In most cases, use the latest [Adoptium Eclipse Temurin OpenJDK LTS version](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot).
+Your platform architecture most likely is `x64`.
+Install using sdkman (on macOS or Linux) or using the MSI installer (Windows).

+## Decision Tree

+Use the same JDK for development, CI, and production.

+So, how do you run your services in production?

+* I don`t know -> Adoptium 11
+* Kubernetes or Docker -> Adoptium 11
+* Directly on cloud compute instances -> Your cloud vendor`s OpenJDK build
+* Lambda/Serverless -> Oracle GraalVM

 ## Distributions